 Approximately 10 million individuals file an extension every year, and many of them are homeshare hosts.
-If you rent on Airbnb, you should consider a few things you should consider.
+If you rent on Airbnb, you should consider a few things.
 This list explains the top three things you should consider before pulling the trigger on your Airbnb tax extension.
 Check out our special blog post on COVID-19 tax extensions to learn more about the modified tax schedule for 2020.

 1. Reporting Income

-The IRS classified Airbnb hosts as independent contractors.
+The Internal Revenue Service (IRS) classifies Airbnb hosts as independent contractors.
 If you’re very active on the platform, you’ll receive a 1099-K form from Airbnb.
-This form reports your gross earnings on Airbnb, the Internal Revenue Service also gets a copy.
+This form reports your gross earnings on Airbnb; the IRS also gets a copy.
 If your return doesn’t match the info on your Airbnb 1099, the IRS will quickly discover the discrepancy.
 Most hosts won’t receive a 1099-K Form from Airbnb, but you are responsible for reporting your earnings either way.

 You can deduct expenses that directly relate to your Airbnb business.
 There are dozens of different categories of deductions, but here are a few of the most common:

 - Mortgage payments or monthly lease payments